havvavural/1-Intro-to-Finance-Homework/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 The commercial entities have started to adopt this blockchain technology in very serious ways and JP Morgan became the first U.S. bank to create and successfully test a digital coin representing a fiat currency.
 However they do not offer this service to individuals yet.
 It is only for their institutional clients.
 Only institutional customers passing J.P.
 Morgan KYC can transact with these coins.
-There is any other
+There is no any other US bank that has its own cyrptocurrency other than JPM.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)